 They should be treated as undertakings involved in operations that have a bearing on Costa Rica.

-The legal obligation to notify of these mergers is imposed regardless of the assessment of the effects that the merger may or may not have on economic competition.
+The legal obligation to notify these mergers is imposed regardless of the assessment of the effects that the merger may or may not have on economic competition.

 All the undertakings involved in the merger have the obligation to notify, although notification by any one of them will be sufficient.

-Authorisation criteria for mergers
+Authorisation criteria for concentrations

 - acquiring or significantly increasing substantial power, thus leading to a limitation or elimination of the competition;